School Cancellation Info

 Does the District delay school start times when conditions are expected to improve?

-The District has a two-hour delay process that may be used when conditions are questionable or when they are expected to improve in the early morning hours.
+The District has a two-hour delay process that may be used when conditions are questionable or are expected to improve in the early morning hours.
 PLEASE NOTE: There are times when it’s been decided to delay schools, but conditions worsen, requiring schools to be closed.

 What happens if the District must release students early?